 The years have given me perspective; allowed me to experience joy and contentment in a way that I never dreamed possible in those first days of despair.

-- There are always triggers.
-There will always be triggers.
+1. There are always triggers.
+There will still be triggers.

-- Your grief is part of who you are, but does not DEFINE who you are.
+4. Your grief is part of who you are but does not DEFINE who you are.

 I choose what I show.